Skip to main content

 About Nodes

-A node is any device—physical, virtual, cloud, network device, etc.—that is under management by Chef Infra.
+A node is any device—physical, virtual, cloud, network device, etc.—that’s under management by Chef Infra.

-The types of nodes that can be managed by Chef include, but are not limited to, the following:
+The types of nodes that can be managed by Chef include, but aren’t limited to, the following:

 Node TypeDescription